shenlei149/reading/docs/english/NCE-Special-Difficulties.md

 ### 0317 He is by no means considered to be a great explorer. 动词不定式
 * Instead of saying: I find that he is quite unsuitable for you.
 * We can say: I find him to be quite unsuitable for you.

+### 0318 Spelling
+Note the spelling of the words in italics.
+* I'll *pay* the bill.
+He never *pays* his bills.
+* He owns a *donkey*.
+I own two *donkeys*.
+* You'll wake up the *baby*. *Babies* often cry.
+* Will he *try* again?
+He never *tries* very hard.

+### 0319 The comma. 逗号的用法
+* After we had visited the market, we returned home.
+* Mr. Griffiths, the Prime Minister, said that his party would would win the next election.
+* I bought pens, pencils and paper.
+* It was raining heavily and I was sure no one would be at the race course.
+There were, however, hundreds of people there.
+* The small boat, which took eleven weeks to cross the Allantic, arrived at Plymouth yesterday.